Alex Polizzi

-Alessandra Maria Luigia Anna Polizzi di Sorrentino (born 28 August 1971), better known as Alex Polizzi, is an English hotelier, businesswoman, and television personality.
+Alessandra Maria Luigia Anna Polizzi di Sorrentino (born 28 August 1971), better known as Alex Polizzi, is a British hotelier, businesswoman, and television personality.
 Since 2008, she has presented The Hotel Inspector on Channel 5.

 Early life

-Polizzi was born on 28 August 1971 in Poplar, London, England.
+Alessandra Maria Luigia Anna Polizzi di Sorrentino was born on 28 August 1971 in Poplar, London, England.
 Polizzi is of Italian descent.

 Polizzi comes from a family of hoteliers.
 Her mother is the Hon.
 Olga Polizzi, a hotel designer who is a daughter of Lord Forte and the sister of Sir Rocco Forte.
 Her father was of the former Italian nobility, the Marquess Alessandro Polizzi di Sorrentino, who died in a car accident in 1980.

 Polizzi studied English at St Catherine's College, Oxford.
 She trained at the Mandarin Oriental, Hong Kong, and worked for Marco Pierre White.

 Career

 In 1997, Polizzi and her then-boyfriend Marcus Miller started a wholesale bakery, Millers Bespoke Bakery.
 The company supplied bread to Selfridges, Harvey Nichols, and Fortnum & Mason.

 She then managed the Hotel Endsleigh in Milton Abbot, near Tavistock in Devon, which is owned by her mother Olga.
 In 2021, Polizzi and her mother renovated and opened The Star in Alfriston, in East Sussex, in their first joint venture.